For the latest on Hurricane Ian, www.noaa.gov.

 - Duke Energy: power updates www.duke-energy.com/outages

-- FEMA: Temporary Shelter Assistance (hotel/motel) - is available from FEMA.
-Citizens must register with FEMA to receive.
+- FEMA: Temporary Shelter Assistance (hotel/motel) Citizens must register with FEMA to receive.
 Eligible survivors can find the list of TSA-approved hotels on www.disasterassistance.gov, and click on the Transitional Sheltering Assistance (TSA) Program – Participating Hotel List link.
-If they don’t have access to internet, they may also call the FEMA Helpline (1-800-621-3362) for assistance with locating one.
+If you don’t have access to internet, you may also call the FEMA Helpline (1-800-621-3362) for assistance with locating one.

 How to Reach Us